Rockfish Toolkit

 handshake_rtt_us |

-SYN-to-ACK time on the three-way handshake |
+SYN-to-SYN/ACK time on the three-way handshake |

 retransmits_toserver / _toclient |

-Detected duplicate-sequence counts in each direction |
+Detected duplicate-sequence counts per direction |

-zero_windows_toserver / _toclient |
+out_of_order_toserver / _toclient |

-Receive-window-exhaustion events |
+Receive-window-exhaustion events per direction |

-rst_toserver / _toclient |
+rst_count / fin_count |

-state |
+close_reason |

-UDP metrics (emitted as udp_perf events):
+UDP metrics (emitted as udp_signal events):

 | Field | Meaning |